 About me

 Hello!
-My name is Kesha, and I’m an Applied Scientist in the Automated Reasoning in Identity Group at Amazon AWS.
+My name is Kesha.
 I’m interested in compilers, program analysis and formal verification.
 I got my PhD in 2022 in Computer Science at the University of Maryland, where I was advised by Mike Hicks.
 I did my undergraduate in Computer Science at the University of Minnesota.

 For my dissertation, I designed and implemented SQIR, a small quantum intermediate representation embedded in the Coq proof assistant, and VOQC, a verified optimizer for quantum circuits.
 You can learn more about SQIR and VOQC in this blog post, or you can check out my dissertation.